SaaS Magic Number Calculator — Sales Efficiency Score

 Frequently Asked Questions

-Magic Number = (Current Quarter ARR − Prior Quarter ARR) × 4 ÷ Prior Quarter S&M Spend.
+The saas magic number is a sales efficiency metric that answers: for every $1 of sales & marketing spend, how many dollars of annualized new ARR did we generate?
+Formula: Magic Number = (Current Quarter ARR − Prior Quarter ARR) × 4 ÷ Prior Quarter S&M Spend.
 The ×4 annualizes quarterly net new ARR.
-A Magic Number of 1.0 means $1 of annualized new ARR generated per $1 of S&M invested.
+A value of 1.0 means $1 of annualized new ARR per $1 of S&M invested.

-What's the difference between Magic Number and Burn Multiple?
+What's the difference between the magic number and burn multiple?

-Magic Number measures sales motion efficiency (how much ARR per $1 of S&M).
-Burn Multiple measures total capital efficiency (net burn ÷ net new ARR).
-Magic Number can look fine while Burn Multiple is terrible if R&D or G&A spend is out of control.
-VCs use both together.
+The magic number measures sales motion efficiency (how much annualized ARR per $1 of S&M).
+Burn multiple measures total capital efficiency (net burn ÷ net new ARR).
+The magic number can look fine while burn multiple is terrible if R&D or G&A spend is out of control — VCs use both together.
+For a dedicated burn multiple tool, see our Burn Multiple Calculator.

 What is a good Burn Multiple for a Series A SaaS?

-What's a healthy Magic Number at Series A?
+What's a healthy Magic Number at Series A specifically?

-MN > 0.75 at Series A is healthy — the sales motion is working and worth scaling.
-MN > 1.0 at Series A is exceptional and justifies accelerating investment.
-Below 0.75, focus on ICP and sales playbook before increasing spend.
+At Series A, a Magic Number of 0.75–1.0 is healthy — the sales motion is working and worth scaling, but the company should sharpen ICP and conversion before going aggressive.
+A Magic Number above 1.0 at Series A is exceptional and typically justifies accelerating S&M investment.
+Below 0.75, a Series A company should focus on product-market fit and sales playbook before increasing spend.
+Bessemer State of the Cloud data shows the top quartile of Series A-stage SaaS companies achieves MN > 1.0.

 How does sales efficiency vary by funding stage?

-Should I use current-quarter or prior-quarter S&M in the denominator?
+Should I use current-quarter or prior-quarter S&M spend in the denominator?

 Related Tools